Cheng Man-ch'ing: Tai chi

 These changes allowed Cheng to teach larger numbers of students in a shorter time.
-His shortened form became extremely popular in Taiwan and Malaysia, and he was one of the earliest Chinese masters to teach t'ai chi ch'uan publicly in the United States.
+His shortened form became extremely popular in Taiwan and Malaysia, and he was one of the earliest Chinese masters to teach tai chi publicly in the United States.
 His students have continued to spread his form around the world.

-Cheng rejected the appellation "Yang-style Short Form" to characterize his t'ai chi.
-When pressed on the issue, he called his form "Yang-style t'ai chi in 37 Postures."
+Cheng rejected the appellation "Yang-style Short Form" to characterize his tai chi.
+When pressed on the issue, he called his form "Yang-style tai chi in 37 Postures."
 However, the postures in his form are counted differently from those in the Yang Chengfu form.
 In the older form each movement counts as a posture, whereas in the Cheng form postures are counted only the first time they are performed, and rarely or not at all when they are repeated.
 These differences in how the postures are counted have led some Cheng practitioners, such as William C. C. Chen, to characterize their own forms as exceeding 70 "movements," and indeed, upon close comparison with the Yang Chengfu form, Cheng's postures, if counted the same way as Yang's are, would number over 70.
 Moreover, there is nothing in Cheng's teaching to prohibit a practitioner of his style from repeating any number of movements just as many or more times than they are repeated in the Yang Chengfu form.